TRIGEMINAL NEURALGIA

 • Type 1 (Classic Trigeminal Neuralgia): This form is characterized by severe, shock-like pain that comes and goes, typically triggered by touch or movement.

-• Type 2 (Atypical Trigeminal Neuralgia): This type involves a dull, constant ache or burning sensation that may be less intense but more persistent than type 1.
+• Type 2 (Atypical Trigeminal Neuralgia): This type involves a dull, constant ache or burning sensation that may be less intense but more persistent than Type 1.

 Causes of Trigeminal Neuralgia